IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="dropdown-sample-1-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

 >[!WARNING]
->To start using Ignite UI for Angular components in your own projects, make sure you have configured all necessary dependencies and have performed the proper setup of your project.
+>To start using Ignite UI for Angular components, in your own projects, make sure you have configured all necessary dependencies and have performed the proper setup of your project.
 You can learn how to do this in the [*installation*](https://www.infragistics.com/products/ignite-ui-angular/getting-started#installation) topic.

 ## Usage